aruzhan-bolatova/random_movie_from_top_250_kinopoisk/README.md

 2. Navigate to the project directory (cd movie-scraper-randomizer)
 3. Setting up a virtual environment is **NOT** required to run this project
 4. Install the required dependencies from requirements.txt
-5. Install a ChromeDriver and pass the address (pahth) of chromedriver on your PC in lines 13, 65
+5. Install a ChromeDriver and pass the address (path) of chromedriver on your PC in lines 13, 65
 6. Run it!